Spectral Estimation Techniques: Correlogram, Blackman–Tukey, Windowed Periodogram, Bartlett, and Welch Methods

 Advantages

-- Allows flexibility in segment length, overlap, and window choice.
+• Flexible segment length, overlap, and window choice.

 Limitations

-- Increased computational cost for larger signals.
+• Higher computational cost for large signals.

 Applications

-- Biomedical Signals (EEG, ECG, EMG)
+• Biomedical signals (EEG, ECG, EMG).